Sansone Van

 Our expert technicians are here for youSchedule Online Today

-But turn it off for a few hours (or days, if you’re going out of town), and notice the common denominator of living in the Sunshine state: No AC means living in an oven.
+But turn it off for a few hours (or days, if you’re going out of town), and notice the common denominator of living in the Sunshine State: No AC means living in an oven.
 So off you go to turn it on.
 Your spouse is cranky.
 Your kids are being obnoxious.
 You know the heat is the culprit for their sour mood.

 So how long should it take for the AC to cool down your home?
+And what should you do if your AC is not cooling your home?

 How Long Does It Take an AC to Cool a House?